hadley/r-internals/README.md

 ## SEXPs

 At the C-level, all R objects are stored in a common datatype, the `SEXP`, or S-expression.
 A `SEXP` is a variant type, with subtypes or `SEXPTYPE`s for all R's data structures.
-This site roughly breaks R's API in chapters based on the `SEXPTYPE` the functions work with:
+This site roughly breaks Rapi into chapters based on the `SEXPTYPE` the functions work with:

 * [Vectors](vectors.md) cover the most important data structures: vectors.
   This includes `LGLSXP`, `INTSXP`, `REALSXP`, `CPLXSXP`, `STRSXP`, `VECSXP`,